Sysnove/flask-servicelayer/README.md

 # LDAPOM Model

+This package provides some classes to build a Service layer and expose an API that interacts with the model.
+The first idea is to remove all logic of the routes and model of the Flask application, and put it in the service layer.
+The second goal is to provide a common API that can be use to manipulate a model regardless of its storage backend.

+## Sorry… What?

 A common Flask organisation consists in separating model (SQLAlchemy classes, for instance), and routes.
 When the application grows, you can also use Blueprints.
 On Blueprint by model for instance :

 ```